ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 The enabled HTML features can be loaded (e.g. via `editor.setData()`), pasted, output (e.g. via `editor.getData()`), and are visible in the editing area.
 Such content can also be edited in the editor, although, to a limited extend.
 Read more about it in the [Level of support](#level-of-support) section.

 <info-box>
-	The General HTML support feature is **experimental and not yet production-ready**.
+	The General HTML Support feature is **experimental and not yet production-ready**.

-	Follow the ["Stabilize and release a production-ready General HTML support feature"](https://github.com/ckeditor/ckeditor5/issues/9856) issue for more updates and related issues.
+	Follow the ["Stabilize and release a production-ready General HTML Support feature"](https://github.com/ckeditor/ckeditor5/issues/9856) issue for more updates and related issues.
 </info-box>

 ## Demo